emanoellucasml/Tic-tac-toe-in-C/README.md

-A console program that works as a hash game made in C.
+A console program made in C that works as a hash game.